pustotnik/zenmake/docs/buildconf-edeps.rst

     parameters to run.
 The rule names that allowed to use are:
     ``configure``, ``build``, ``test``, ``clean``, ``install``, ``uninstall``.

-    The parameters for each rule can a string with a command line to run or a dict with attributes:
+    The parameters for each rule can be a string with a command line to run or a dict with attributes:

     :cmd: